What is micro-investing?

 Round up your spare change into big bucks with automatic investing.

 Micro-investing is when you invest small amounts of money on a regular basis so that it adds up to a larger investment over time.
-Micro-investment apps have grown more and more popular among the next generation of investors.
+Micro-investing apps have grown more and more popular among the next generation of investors.
 Learn how it works and your options for getting started in Canada.

 What is micro-investing?

 Micro-investing allows you to invest small amounts of money to contribute to building up a profitable fund.
-The premise is simple: If you make small, frequent contributions over time into an investment portfolio, you have the potential to earn more than you’d saved it up as cash in a savings account.
+The premise is simple: If you make small, frequent contributions over time into an investment portfolio, you have the potential to earn more than if you’d saved it up as cash in a savings account.

 Example of spare change micro-investing.